bytedance/bitsail/website/en/documents/connectors/redis/redis.md

 | Hash | 3 | key of hash | key to insert to hash | value to insert to hash |
 | Sorted Set (Zset) | 3 | key of Sorted set | score | value to insert to set |

+Tips: If there are more than 3 columns, `Mhash` can be used.

 ### Parameters

 The following mentioned parameters should be added to `job.writer` block when using, for example: